Dream-Dimension/AI-User-Testing/backend/README.md

-# setup
+# Setup

 you should edit index.ts with your own cors  url, instead of localhost:3001.
-This is the url for your react project.
+This is the url for the frontend project.

 The open ai key should come form the frontend for now.

-# instlal
+# Instlal
 npm i